swatithapa19/Simpsons-character-image-classification/README.md

 1. First Data augmentation was applied for the category which is less than 3% of total dataset.

-2. To identify blurr images better random blurr ranging from 1 to 50 have been used.
+2. To identify blur images better random blurr ranging from 1 to 50 have been used.

 3. For training two transfer learning technique such as VGG16 and ResNet50 were used.